 In 2016 I saved 56.5% of what I earned.

 How the hell did I visit so many countries (Finland, Sweden, Israel, United Arab Emirates, Philippines, Czech republic etc.), spent a month chilling on the beach, got more than 30 massages and didn’t go bankrupt?
 And on top of that, I even saved more than half of what I earned?

 I never won a lottery.
 That’s no secret.

-My secret is NOT doing some things many other people do on a daily/weekly basis.
+- My top secret is NOT doing some things many other people do on a daily/weekly basis.

 I put up a list of simple things I do NOT do to save money.
 Plus, I add average money saved per month based on average prices.
 I do know people who spend this amount of money on these things regularly.
 It’s the same people who keep asking me ”Where do you get money for your trips?”
 Read closely…